Frequently Asked Questions

 When human composting transforms the organic material of our bodies, the carbon is captured, or sequestered, in the soil created.
 Rather than being released as carbon dioxide gas through exhaust during a cremation or as a hydrocarbon gas like methane, the carbon contained in each body returns to the earth.
 As the nutrients in the compost are used over time by the plants in contact with it, the impact of a person’s choice for human composting continues to expand exponentially.

-Cremation uses fossil fuels and emits carbon dioxide into the atmosphere, and about 1.6 million people are cremated in the United States each year.
-Human composting is a greener option cremation because it saves one metric ton of carbon dioxide from entering the atmosphere for every person who chooses it.
+Cremation uses fossil fuels, and emits carbon dioxide and toxic particulates into the atmosphere.
+About about 1.6 million people are cremated in the United States each year.
+Human composting is a more eco-friendly funeral option than cremation because it saves one metric ton of carbon dioxide from entering the atmosphere for every person who chooses it.

 Each person who chooses human composting prevents the emissions equivalent of over 40 propane tanks.
 Conventional burial also creates emissions from the manufacture and transport of headstones, caskets, and grave liners, and requires ongoing upkeep of cemeteries.